P l a n e G e o m e t r y

 Geometry, which literally means land measurement, is the study of figures.

 Let us begin with what we could actually experience, namely a cube.
-A figure is whatever has a boundary.
 A cube is an example of a solid figure.
-Each of its boundaries is the plane figure called a square.
+Each of its boundaries, or faces, is the plane figure called a square.
 The boundaries of a square are straight lines.
-And the boundaries, or extremities, of a line are called points.
+And the boundaries, or ends, of a line are called points.

 In this subject, we aspire to knowledge of plane figures: squares, circles, triangles.
 We want to know their properties and how to construct them.
-With the ideas of the figures already in mind, geometry begins and proceeds.
+With the ideas of the figures already in mind, plane geometry begins and proceeds.

 A line is length with no width.
 That is the idea of a line.
 What we draw, of course, has width and is a representation or a symbol for that idea, in the same way that a word is a symbol for the thing to which it refers.
 The word cat is not a cat.
 All communication is by means of symbols to evoke an idea.